dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-3-windows-build-agent-for-vsts.md

 tags: [azure, Visual Studio Team Services, v1]

 ---
-A dedicated VSTS build agent will make you build and deployments more predictable.
+A build agent runs your configured build and release tasks.

 When you sign up for Visual Studio Team Services you are allocated a given amount of build/release hours for free.
 After this you will have to either buy more or create your own Build Agent.